Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 A sale contingency period is typically 30 to 90 days.

-Contingency for Financing
+2. Contingency for financing

 A contingency for financing (also called a mortgage or loan contingency) is a clause that allows buyers to get out of a purchase contract without paying a penalty if they cannot secure a mortgage for the purchase.
 In addition, the buyer would receive their earnest money back.